 Scholarships are not only a way to pay for college; they are also a way to recognize students for their achievements.
 Scholarship opportunities are plentiful but finding them takes a bit of work.
 This site is a compilation of scholarship resources; some well-known, extensive scholarship databases, some nationally awarded, employer sponsored, or college awarded scholarships and those for students of different backgrounds and studies.

-The Career Development & Counseling Center and Financial Aid offices receive scholarship opportunity listings.
+The Financial Aid offices receives scholarship opportunity listings.
 Some are included here; some may have been received after the last site update; it is wise to check periodically.
 The CD&CC also has multiple scholarship resource directories and handbooks that simplify the process of hunting down scholarships on the Internet.
 They offer advice on how to narrow the field of potential programs down to ones where you have a good chance of winning an award.
-MxCC also recommends visiting the Education & Employment Information Center site, a free statewide clearinghouse operated by the Office of Higher Education. www.ctohe.org/edinfo.
-It has an extensive Financial Aid Resources listing.
-Professors, counselors and Deans may also have scholarship information that is not advertised or available on the list.
-Don’t be afraid to ask!
-There are many resources available!!
+The Education & Employment Information Center site, a free statewide clearinghouse operated by the Office of Higher Education, also has an extensive Financial Aid Resources listing.
+Professors, counselors and deans may also have scholarship information that is not advertised or available on the list.
+Don’t be afraid to ask—there are many resources available!

 Finding and applying for scholarships requires motivation and effort.
 Most scholarships require an essay or two.
 Writing on an assigned topic or about your accomplishments and communicating how your skills or experience may match the sponsor’s requirements is a valuable skill that will serve you well in the future.
 Many scholarships also require recommendations; learning how to ask for and obtain letters of support is also a valuable skill.
 Take the application process seriously and leave yourself enough time to present yourself in the best possible professional light.
 Know that faculty and staff will be happy to guide you through the process.
 Don’t miss the opportunity to help fund your education and build your credentials; learn about the resources available and go for it!